 - 30% of engagement for OTT / Connected TV ads is achieved during primetime (7:00 PM to 11:00 PM), which is up 7% compared to linear TV.

-- Brands with a clear call to action have above average engagement rate.
+- Brands with a clear call to action have above-average engagement rates.

-- 1 in 25 people fully convert after viewing an OTT / Connected TV ad that prompts the viewer to sign up for SMS marketing (4% conversion rate).
+- 1 in 25 people fully converts after viewing an OTT / Connected TV ad that prompts the viewer to sign up for SMS marketing (4% conversion rate).